xox2/chocomint/README.md

 # chocomint.sh

-Minimal, simple, easy, comment-based Testing Framework for Bash 4.x
+Minimal, simple, easy, comment-based Testing Framework for your command-line tools or shell scripts on Bash 4.x

 ## Description